Fees and Charges

 Students who choose not to use the BYU–Hawaii Student Medical Benefits Plan should carefully review the terms and conditions of their private medical insurance.
 There are many different types of plans, and many do not cover care in Hawaii or may require high deductibles to be met.
 Other plans may have requirements that make it difficult to receive medical care here.

-If the student would like to use their own private insurance, they must contact the Health Services to waive their student plan.
+If the student would like to use their own private insurance, they must contact the Student Medical Benefit to waive their student plan.
 The BYU–Hawaii Health Center does not take private insurance so the student would need to arrange for a physician or clinic through their private insurance company.
 Students who have waived coverage may re-enroll at the next open enrollment period: once a year prior to Fall Semester.